paperg/tagcompare/README.md

 ## Running the tool
 `make run` will run the tool to capture screenshots and compare them
+  - `make capture` will run a new capture images job

-`make compare` will compare existing output, given a list of campaigns and configs
+  - `make compare` will compare existing output, given a list of campaigns and configs

 ## Running tests
 `make test` will run unit tests